danielpastor97/mlcg-tk/examples/README.md

 Keep in mind that the priors are assumed to be in [kcal/mol] at the fitting stage so raw forces should be transformed to [kcal/mol/angstrom].

+Note if you are using a custom dataset:

+If your program gets killed after the loading of the all-atom data succeeded (tqdm bar finished) but before `process_raw_dataset` saved the CG output, try to set `batch_size` in your `trpcage.yaml` file.
+This will batch the matrix multiplication between atomistic coordinates/forces, which is the most memory-consuming part of the coarse-graining at this stage.

+##### Batch processing for large datasets:

+Should your dataset be too big to be loaded into memory at once (the tqdm bar doesn't finish before it fails), you can set the `mol_num_batches` in your `trpcage.yaml` file as well as your `trpcage_stats.yaml`, `trpcage_delta_forces.yaml` and `trpcage_packaging.yaml` file.
+This will seperate the trajectories in your dataset into `mol_num_batches` chunks that will be treated as separate molecules for the coarse-graining and statistics computing stages (see 2 below) and the statistics of the different batches will be automatically accumulated to get only one prior object in the end.
+Note that in this case, the force map will be only computed on the first batch and re-used for all subsequent batches to ensure consistency in the case of optimized force maps.

 #### 2) Computing statistics and fitting priors

 Command: